-20. In all provider-owned or -controlled residential settings in which waiver services are provided, are
+20. In all provider-owned or -controlled residential settings in which waiver services are provided, are the entrance doors to the sleeping or living units lockable by the recipients who reside in those units?

-□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance